-, (name printed) have received the Ві Brisbane Water Secondary College assessment document for 2023-2024. l a I am aware of the requirements for each course, and I have noted in particular the sections relating to "Late Work", and the "NESA's Policy on Non-Attempts", as outlined below.
-Any assessment handed in late will be checked diagnostically but will receive no marks - it will be classified as a NON-ATTEMPT OR NON-SERIOUS ATTEMPT.
-01 A W N NESA'S POLICY ON NON-ATTEMPTS/NON- SERIOUS ATTEMPS NESA'S PO OLICY ON NON-ATTEMPTS/NON-SERIOUS ATTE MPTS А A candidate receives zero marks for an ass essment task: For non-completion of a task by the e due date, or Because of the standard of work th at task will be considered to be a NON-ATTEMPT. "\ "When a candidate has been give zero mar ks (i.e. NON-ATTEMPT) because of failure to co complete assessment tasks totalling 50% or more of the final assessment marks, the Pı Principal must certify that the course has n ot been studied satisfactorily."
-In n these circumstances the candidate may be ineligible for a Higher School Certificate.
-N NB: Candidates and parents will be noti fied in writing when tasks are NON-ATTEMPTS and when the "50% rule" is in dang er of being breached.
-Student Signature Parent/Caregiver's Name Parent/Caregiver's Signature D Date:
+l, (name printed l) have received the Ві Brisbane Water Secondary College assessment document for 202 4-2025. l a I am aware of the requirements for each course, and I have noted l in particular the sections relating to "Late Work", and the "NESA's Policy on Non-Attempts", as 01 outlined below.
+A Any assessment handed in late will be checked diagnostically but will receive no marks - it W will be classified as a NON-ATTEMPT OR NON-SERIOUS ATTEMPT г.
+N NESA'S POLICY ON NON-ATTEMPTS/NON-SERIOUS ATTEMPS NESA'S PO POLICY ON NON-ATTEMPTS/NON-SERIOUS ATTEMPTS А A candidate receives zero marks for an assessment task: For non-completion of a task by the due date, or Because of the standard of work that task will be consider ed to be a NON-ATTEMPT. "\ "When a candidate has been give zero marks (i.e. NON-ATTEMPT) because of failure to co complete assessment tasks totalling 50% or more of the final asse essment marks, the Pı Principal must certify that the course has not been studied satisfa actorily."
+In In these circumstances the candidate may be ineligible for a High er School Certificate.
+N NB: Candidates and parents will be notified in writing when ta sks are NON-ATTEMPTS and when the "50% rule" is in danger of being breached.
+Student Signature Parent/Caregiver's Name Paren t/Caregiver's Signature D Date: